petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

     because this is very important.
 Assigning arrays (and generally any complex objects) in Python **does not copy the array**, but simply makes both variables refer to the same array, and via changing any of them you in fact change one array.
-But actually at the same time there are many nuances, just be ready for the unexpected things.
+But actually nevertheless there are many nuances, just be ready for the unexpected tricks.
 -   ``b = a[1:4]`` ("slice") — makes a new array consisting of elements
     the old array beginning from the first (remember numbering from zero!) and ending with the third (i.e. up to the fourth but not inclusive, similar to how ``range`` works); this array is saved to ``b``.
     For the example above, it will result ``[5, -3, 12]``.
 Of course, istead of 1 and 4 can be any arithmetic expression.
-Moreover, these indexes can be omitted.
+Moreover, these indices can be omitted.
 If so, the beginning and the end of the original array will be implied respectively.
 For example, ``a[:3]`` means the first three elements of the array (zero, first and second),